artberri/BerriartSitemapBundle/Resources/doc/index.md

 the bundle configuration too.

 The default behaviour is to show every URL in the sitemap.
-You can add multidomain support and only those URL that start with the base domain will be shown.
+You can add multidomain support, if you do so, only the URLs that start with the domain of the request will be shown.
 With the multidomain support enabled you are required to add the full URLs, including protocol, domain, path...